Make sure you're on the latest version

 Recording a Catch

-4. Optionally add length, weight, and fishing method.
+3. Optionally add length, weight, method, and a photo.

 Viewing Your Catches

-3. View catch statistics, personal bests, and which waypoints produce the best results.
+3. Use the panel footer to open the full Catch List for analytics, personal bests, and which marks produce the best results.

-Tip: Catch recording is available on all plans with varying limits.
+Tip: Catch recording is available on all plans, with varying limits.
+Photo attachments require Angler or Captain.

 Create a Route